Elektrėnai Reservoir

-Elektrėnai Reservoir (Elektrėnų marios), located south of the city of Elektrėnai, Lithuania, is the third-biggest artificial lake in Lithuania.
+Elektrėnai Reservoir (Elektrėnų marios), located south of the city of Elektrėnai, Lithuania, is the third-largest artificial lake in Lithuania.
 It was created in 1961 by damming the Strėva River.
 It supplies cooling water to the 1,800 MW Elektrėnai Power Plant.
-A number of villages were drowned by the reservoir; over 140 households were relocated.
+A number of villages drowned when the reservoir was created; over 140 households were relocated.
 The reservoir also covered eight other lakes.

 The reservoir covers about 1,264 hectares, with depths of over 30 meters.